We provide a number of different support services for international students, many available through International Student Support.

 - questions about your student visa or Confirmation of Enrolment (CoE)

-International Student Support has general Advisors for all international student issues, as well as specialist Advisors for Australia Awards Scholarship students, Home Government Sponsored students, and for students with CoE or enrolment related issues.
+General advisors are available for all international student issues, as well as specialist advisors for Australia Awards Scholarship students, Home Government Sponsored students, and for students with CoE or enrolment related issues.

 Advisors are available during office hours: